Profile

 characters of the game are quite difficult to beat with less powerful

-characters... but it can still be done.
+characters... but it can be done if you have the skills.

 than